-If you make an income from trading, you must find more trading opportunities within a shorter time period (for the law of large number to play out).
+If you make an income from trading by using one or more forex strategies, you must find more trading opportunities within a shorter time period (for the law of large numbers to play out).

 This means you must trade the lower timeframes and spend more hours in front of the screen.

 The Forex trading strategies you can use are scalping, day trading, or short-term swing trading.

 If you want to grow your wealth from trading, you can afford to have fewer trading opportunities.

 This means you can trade the higher timeframes and spend fewer hours in front of the screen.

 The forex strategies you can use are swing trading or position trading.